yalamanchilivahini5/vsdtclpowertool/README.md

    <img align="center" width="500"  src="/Images/inv_powertcl.JPG">

  4) Enter required details and enter 1 for average switching power or 2 for leakage power.
- 5) If choice is for average switching power, enter required data and then run `switchpower.tcl`
+ 5) If choice is for average switching power, enter required data and then run `switchpower.tcl`.

    ```
     $ tclsh switchpower.tcl